guiliberali/Learning-from-Big-Data/README.md

 ## Tutorials

-Tayyip Altan, our TA (tayyip-altan@hotmail.com) will be holding R tutorials as follows:
+Bob Rombach will be holding R tutorials as follows:
 * Tutorial 0: Introduction to R and R Markdown
 * Tutorial 1.1: R on supervised learning examples
 * Tutorial 1.2: R on unsupervised learning examples